-Welcome to Scott Anderson & Associates Physiotherapy’s patient guide to Stroke Rehabilitation.
+Welcome to Scott Anderson & Associates Physiotherapy’s patient guide for Parkinson’s Disease Rehabilitation.

 This guide will help you understand:

 Parkinson’s Disease, or sometimes just called Parkinson’s or PD is a chronic degenerative disorder of the nervous system.
 It occurs when a system in the midbrain (substanstia nigra) which produces the chemical called dopamine, stops producing this chemical.
 It is still unknown why the cells stop producing dopamine.
 The chemical dopamine is required in the body for many things including coordination, mood, memory and motivation.
 It is interesting to note that usually by the time someone is diagnosed with PD, around half of the dopamine-making cells have already died.

 James Parkinson, a British apothecary, in 1817, first published a report summarizing 6 cases of what he called the ‘shaking palsy’ or ‘paralysis agitans’.
 All six patients presented with similar symptoms of tremors, stooped posturing, abnormal gait, paralysis and diminished muscle strength.
 Neurologists researched the disease over time and continued to add knowledge to the description of the disease throughout the 19th century and early 20th century.
 At the end of the 20th century a great advancement in the discovery of a genetic component that occurs in some people with the disease was made.
 One Italian family of 5 generations was researched who had over 60 family members diagnosed with PD.
 An abundance of PD research is ongoing throughout the 21st century.